cotarr/collab-auth/postman/README.md

 ## Collection: "collab-auth (misc calls)"

 This collection is various single route debug tests.
 This in not a test suite.
-Do to run it in order.
+Do to run it as a colleciton runner.

 ## Collection: "collab-auth (session auth)"